 A couple of the issues on this list, you can try fixing by yourself.
 Others may require additional help.

-We will go through the usual culprits and how to fix them.
+We will go through the usual culprits and how to speed up your WordPress admin panel.
 So, buckle up.

 1. Find A Better Host